divinecuration/divinecuration.github.io/_posts/2020-10-08-thoughts-nRx.md

 <br />
 <p style="text-align: center;">12.</p>

 <p markdown="1" style="text-align: center;">In Freinacht's model the transition from money capital to social capital represents such a virtualisation.
 The Fisherian response is that the required decoupling is impossible.
-Precisely because it is a prestige game, access to the marketplace of social capital is limited, and its entry fee is paid in none other than money capital.
-The market exchange of social value is therefore conditioned indirectly by money value.
+Because it is a prestige game, access to the marketplace of social capital is limited, and its entry fee is paid in none other than money capital.
+They do not form autonomous domains of value---social capital is rather embedded within and conditioned by the circulation of money capital.
 According to this critique Freinacht's model cannot work, for roughly the same reasons that trickle-down economics cannot work.</p>

 <br />
 <p style="text-align: center;">13.</p>